 - Some of us have been denied coverage because the insurance company determines they had a pre-existing condition.
 In other words, they will say you knew you had this “condition” when you signed on, so they do not have to cover it.
-You can get busted through proof you had been seeking treatments for transsexuality prior to coverage.
+For example, if you were taking hormones before making an insurance claim, they might try to say that you had a pre-existing condition.
 If they want, they could even say you committed fraud by not reporting the condition at the onset.

 - You are going to be in big financial trouble in transition without a job.
 While some companies cover part-time employees on insurance, you should get a full-time job, any full-time job, if you expect any insurance coverage.

 - You might be wise to speak with a lawyer about options if you own your own business.
-Obviously, you can tailor your policy as you see fit, but the costs to cover gender stuff may be prohibitive, and they might get you on the “pre-existing condition” clause.
-In other words, they’ll say you knew you had this condition when you signed on, so they are not obligated to cover it.
+You can choose your policy, but the premium costs to cover gender healthcare may be prohibitive, and they might get you on the “pre-existing condition” clause.
+In other words, they might say you knew you had this condition when you signed on, so they are not obligated to cover it.

 In a union

 - This can be good or bad.
 Oftentimes, unions have gone to bat for our community, although the exact opposite has been true.
 I’m pretty unfamiliar with blue-collar work situations or unions in general.
 I suggest speaking with your union rep about this.

 - This can be good or bad, too.
 If the boss likes you and wants to keep you around, you might be able to convince them to get or change a policy to cover you.
 Sometimes a small company cannot afford the increased premium they would have to pay to cover insurance, though.